glmck13/MobileMessaging/README.md

 AutoCreateSMIL=true
 ForceCAres=true
 ```
 The sxmo utilities as well as mmsd-tng run as an ordinary user (not root), so they make use of the D-Bus “session” bus.
 ModemManager, on the other hand, runs as root and resides on the D-Bus “system” bus.
-In order for sxmo to talk to ModemManager, I did as follows (I’m sure there are more proper ways for granting privilege, but this was an easy hack!).
+In order for sxmo to talk to ModemManager, I implemented this simple hack (there probably are better ways of doing this, but it gets the job done!).
 Execute these commands as root:
 ```
 chmod u+s /usr/bin/mmcli